gpsites/ecosmos.com/articles/abortion-faq.md

 ### People know the consequences of sex, so the woman is choosing to make a fertilized egg dependent on her.
 Doesn't that introduce an obligation from CONCEPTION to independence and eliminate reproductive rights?

-No. Merely having something dependent on you is not what's essential here --- you have no obligation to a tapeworm that you dependent on you, for example.
+No. Merely having something dependent on you is not what's essential here --- you have no obligation to a tapeworm that is dependent on you, for example.
 And being *responsible* for the dependence doesn't itself create an obligation, either: my choosing to take a puppy home from the pet store leaves it dependent on me, yet that can't create any (proper) legal obligation to it because a puppy is not the sort of thing that can have rights.
 (Of course, neglecting or abusing one's puppy